-Rumor has it that diamonds are facing some major challenges to their status as a girl’s best friend these days, but whoever thought diamonds were going out of style definitely didn’t know about chocolate ring pop diamonds!
-With Valentine’s Day, and the now-popular Galentine’s Day, right around the corner, you might need a quick DIY to let your gal pals know that you’re ready to bring on the bling.
+Rumor has it that diamonds are facing some major challenges to their status as a girl’s best friend these days, but whoever thought diamonds were going out of style definitely didn’t know about chocolate ring pops!
+With Valentine’s Day, and the now-popular Galentine’s Day, coming up quick, you might need a quick DIY to let your gal pals know that you’re ready to bring on the bling.

-- candy melts in various colors
+- Candy melts in various colors

-- ring pop rings
+- Ring pop rings

-- edible glitter
+- Edible glitter

-– gemstone silicone mold
+- Gemstone silicone mold

-1. Melt the candy melts in the microwave per the instructions on the package.
+- Melt the candy melts in the microwave per the instructions on the package.
 Set aside.

-2. Dump a small amount of edible glitter into your gemstone mold and move it around to coat all sides of the mold.
+- Dump a small amount of edible glitter into your gemstone mold and move it around to coat all sides of the mold.

-3. Pour the chocolate into the mold until the mold is filled to the top and tap the mold on the table to remove any bubbles.
+- Pour the chocolate into the mold until the mold is filled to the top and tap the mold on the table to remove any bubbles.

-4. Put the ring pop ring into the mold and place in freezer to harden.
+- Put the ring pop ring into the mold and place in freezer to harden.

-5. Once hardened, remove the rings from the mold and attach a fun tag to give to your BFF!
+- Once hardened, remove the rings from the mold and attach a fun tag to give to your BFF!